SwiftcordApp/Swiftcord/README.md

 ## Contributions

 Thank you for popping by!
-If you know the Discord API well, have Swift knowledge and feel like contributing, feel free to make a pull request!
+If you know the Discord API well, have Swift knowledge, and feel like contributing, feel free to make a pull request!
 Any (positive) contribution is welcome, no matter how small!
-You can also join the Swiftcord Discord server to discuss improvements and bugfixes!
+You can also join the Swiftcord Discord server to discuss improvements and bug fixes!

 Found an issue?
 Ensure it isn't a duplicate, then open a new issue with the appropriate template and fill in the placeholders as clearly as you can.
-Responding promptly to follow up comments is appreciated, as debugging is hard without any further input from the OP.
+Responding promptly to follow-up comments is appreciated, as debugging is hard without any further input from the OP.